Test Credits and Advanced Placement

 Butler University offers advanced course placement, with appropriate academic credit, in most subject areas covered by AP (Advanced Placement), IB (International Baccalaureate) or CLEP (College Level Examination Program).
 Applicants should request that their AP or CLEP scores be reported to the Office of Registration and Records.
 Students earning AP, IB or transfer credit ordinarily have these credits applied to major requirements, at the discretion of the department or as electives fulfilling Butler degree requirements.
 Using transfer credit to fulfill the Butler Core also may be possible, provided the course is consistent with the learning objectives of the specific Core area; see “Key Components” on the Core Curriculum website).
 For further information on using transfer credit to fulfill the Core Curriculum, visit Transfer Credit.

-Advanced Placement Credit, for use by students who matriculate at Butler in Fall 2022
+Advanced Placement Credit, for use by students who matriculate at Butler in fall 2023

-International Baccalaureate Credit, for use by students who matriculate at Butler in Fall 2022
+International Baccalaureate Credit, for use by students who matriculate at Butler in fall 2023

-Advanced Placement Credit, for use by students who matriculate at Butler in Fall 2023
+Advanced Placement Credit, for use by students who matriculate at Butler in fall 2024

-International Baccalaureate Credit, for use by students who matriculate at Butler in Fall 2023
+International Baccalaureate Credit, for use by students who matriculate at Butler in fall 2024

 Request for Retroactive Approval of IB Credit, for use by students who matriculated at Butler prior to Fall 2014